nicfel/MascotSkyline-Tutorial/README.md

 ### IcyTree.org

-IcyTree.org is a web-based tree viewer that, in addition to trees, also allows the user to visualize networks in the extended newick format {% cite vaughan2017icytree --file Mascot-Tutorial/master-refs %}.
+IcyTree.org is a web-based tree viewer that, in addition to trees, also allows the user to visualize trees without needing a standalone program {% cite vaughan2017icytree --file Mascot-Tutorial/master-refs %}.

 ----